 Warm Layered Lighting That Makes a Studio Feel Like a Real Home

-• warm-toned pendant lamp hanging from the ceiling
+- A warm-toned pendant lamp hanging from the ceiling

-• slim arc floor lamp beside the sofa
+- A slim arc floor lamp beside the sofa

-• small table lamp on the work desk
+- A small table lamp on the work desk

-• candle flickering on the coffee table
+- A candle flickering on the coffee table

-Want to replicate this?
+Want to copy this?
 Start here:

-• Grab a floor lamp, a table lamp, and a couple of candles.
+- Grab a floor lamp, a table lamp, and a couple of candles.
 The mood shift is instant and costs almost nothing.

-• Hang a statement textile on your wall a vintage fabric panel, a large printed scarf, whatever you’ve got.
+- Hang a statement textile on your wall.
+A vintage fabric panel, a large printed scarf, whatever you’ve got.
 It delivers more visual impact per dollar than almost anything else in a small space.

 The Work-From-Home Studio That Uses Every Wall Without Feeling Like a Hallway